-As we’ve said before in our previous takes on this article (Here’s the 2015 edition, and here is 2016’s), it’s important to consider when reading these pieces whether they are discussing current trends or if they’re making predictions.
+As we’ve said before in our previous takes on this article (in 2016, 2017, and 2018), it’s important to consider when reading these pieces whether they are discussing current trends or if they’re making predictions.
 While both kinds of articles can be interesting to read, we try to consider them differently: by basing tactical plans on current trends, and longer term strategies based on predictions.

 - Open Source Vulnerabilities: When we first looked at this subject in 2016’s T7 article, we were worried about the ability of the community to keep tabs on all the code being written and updated across open source projects.
 Today we aren’t feeling that much better about the subject, considering how many projects utilize third party libraries that may not be scrutinized as closely as the rest of the project’s code.
 Indeed, we have already seen software packages that have been compromised by a change to a third party library, and experts expect such attacks to continue.